If you would like to contribute to the project, please do not hesitate to get involved! Here you can find how best to get started.

 - Split your work up into smaller commits if possible, while making sure each commit can still function on its own.
 Do not commit work-in-progress code - commit it once it's working.

-- Run the test-suite before opening your pull request, and make sure all tests pass.
-You can run the tests with ./run_tests.py in the root of the repository.
+- Run tox before opening your pull request, and make sure all tests pass.
+You can install tox with pip install tox

 - If you can, please add tests for your code.
 We know large parts of our codebase are missing tests, so we won't reject your code if it lacks tests, though.